Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Background

 Loss functions for learning-based MVS can be categorized into regression-like and classification-like ones.
 To briefly recap, for a cost volume of $H\times W\times D\times F$, a probability volume $H\times W\times D$ is generated after cost volume regularization.
 Different loss functions correspond to different ways of determining the final prediction.

 If the final ground truth prediction is determined by an argmax operation.
 It has already been turned into a pure classification task, cross entropy loss is naturally suitable to be the loss function, where the ground truth depth maps are also discretized in the same way of plane sweep and one-hot encoded.
+The cross entropy loss function is stated as

+where $G(d)$ is the ground truth one-hot distribution w.r.t. depth and $P(d)$ is the predicted distribution.
 An important advantage of classification-like loss functions are actually insensitive to depth division, which means the division can be arbitrary and not necessarily to be uniform. \cite{yao2019recurrent,yan2020dense} use cross entropy as their loss functions.

-Some methods adopt a more regression-like pattern to determine the prediction that the mathematical expectation of depth is calculated instead.
+Some methods adopt a regression-like pattern to determine the prediction that the mathematical expectation of depth is calculated instead.
 In this case, a L1 loss is adopted as the loss function.
-This practice helps to predict more smooth depth maps.
-MVSNet~\cite{yao2018mvsnet} adopts this pattern.
+This practice helps to predict smoother depth maps.
+MVSNet~\cite{yao2018mvsnet}, along with later coarse-to-fine methods, adopts this pattern.
+The loss is stated as

+where $d_0$ denotes the ground truth depth map and $Ex[\cdot]$ denotes expectation of a distribution.
 However, mathematical expectation is valid if and only if the division of space is uniform.
+To boost the scalability, R-MVSNet~\cite{yao2019recurrent} adopts an inverse depth sampling strategy where the level of depth planes and actual depth value are in inverse proportion.
+In this case, plane sweep is finer at distant areas but the regression-like loss function is no longer valid.

 Empirical results show that classification-like loss functions help to predict accurate depth values since all candidates lower than maximum probability are compressed.
 However, it usually leads to incontinuity of depth values.
 While regression-like ones consider mathematical expectation is a differentiable way to do argmax, which helps to predict smooth depth maps but loses sharpness on edges.